EnBWAG/ta-autotrading.trading-public/python-project/README.md

 Yes, even though [requirements.txt](requirements.txt) is generated, it is part of your repository and must be commited.

 Do you know why this is necessary?

+# Design Decisions

+TODO: Discuss advanced topics such as Python Packaging.